ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 ## HTML comments

 By default, all HTML comments are filtered out during the editor initialization.
-The {@link module:html-support/htmlcomment~HtmlComment} feature allows developers to keep them in the document content and retrieve them back, e.g. during {@link builds/guides/integration/saving-data saving the editor data}.
-Comments are transparent from the user point of view and they are not displayed in the editable element.
+The {@link module:html-support/htmlcomment~HtmlComment} feature allows developers to keep them in the document content and retrieve them back, e.g. while {@link builds/guides/integration/saving-data saving the editor data}.
+The comments are transparent from the users point of view and they are not displayed in the editable content.

 <info-box>
 	The HTML comment feature is **experimental and not yet production-ready**.